515-244-7702

 Oak Futures: Empowering Careers, Inspiring Success

-For over 45 years, the Oakridge youth employment program, Oak Futures, has been a cornerstone of workforce development, creating economic pathways and training opportunities for youth.
-Established in the 1970s, the program has evolved to meet the changing needs of young people ages 14-24 by engaging them in meaningful employment, job skills training, and career exploration while providing leadership and community involvement opportunities.
+Since the 1970s, the Oakridge Neighborhood youth employment program, Oak Futures, has been a cornerstone of workforce development, creating economic pathways and training opportunities for youth.
+The program has evolved to meet the changing needs of young people ages 14-24 by engaging them in meaningful employment, job skills training, and career exploration while providing leadership and community involvement opportunities.

 Oak Futures: Inspiring Achievement